JCR-UK

 Rev. Simon Fyne

-Rev S Fyne was born in Kovno (today Kaunas, Lithuania) and qualified as a teacher at Jews' College.
+Rev. S. Fyne was born in Kovno (today Kaunas, Lithuania) and qualified as a teacher at Jews' College.
 He served the Bath Hebrew Congregation from 1881, the Southampton Hebrew Congregation from 1884, was briefly first minister, secretary and teacher at West End Talmud Torah, London and at the Newport Hebrew Congregation (1897-1898) His next ministry, at Swansea Hebrew Congregation (1899-1906), is the subject of an academic article (see foot of profile) which highlights the divisions between the established Jewish community of Swansea and the newly arrived immigrants from Eastern Europe.
 Unusually in 1905 Rev. Fyne was elected the treasurer of the congregation whilst serving as minister.
 He was also vice president of Swansea Zionist Society.
-In 1906 he moved to London and preached at a number of synagogues.
-By 1911 he was resident in Philidelphia, USA and was later rabbi of the Congregation of Adath Yeshurun in Ottowa, Canada (1912-1920).
+In 1906, after much disagreement and friction in the community, he was given six months notice and left in December 1906 for London, where he preached at a number of synagogues before moving to the United States.
+By 1910, has received semicha and was rabbi of the Montefiore congregation, Philadelphia, and was later rabbi of the Congregation of Adath Yeshurun in Ottowa, Canada (1912-1920).
 He was a frequent letter writer and contributor to the Jewish Chronicle, particularly on the festivals.
-In 1896 he advocated a break in the Yom Kippur services between musaph and mincha, to enable congregants to take fresh air and for crowded synagogues to be ventilated (apparently not yet an accepted practice in England.)
-(On-line abstract of "The ministry of the Reverend Simon Fyne in Swansea:1899-1906," by Leonard Mars, Jewish Social Studies, vol. 50 (Winter 1988-spring 1992) pp.83-98; various Jewish Chronicle reports; and online research.)
+In 1896 he advocated a break in the Yom Kippur services between musaph and mincha, to enable congregants to take fresh air and for crowded synagogues to be ventilated (apparently not yet an accepted practice in England.) ("The Jews of South Wales" by Ursula R.Q.
+Henriques, p.96; On-line abstract of "The ministry of the Reverend Simon Fyne in Swansea:1899-1906," by Leonard Mars, Jewish Social Studies, vol. 50 (Winter 1988-spring 1992) pp.83-98; various JC reports; and online research.)

 Footnotes (returns to main text)